cloudflare/terraform-provider-cloudflare/docs/resources/spectrum_application.md

 Optional:

 - `connectivity` (String) The IP versions supported for inbound connections on Spectrum anycast IPs.
-- `ips` (String) The array of customer owned IPs we broadcast via anycast for this hostname and application.
+- `ips` (List of String) The array of customer owned IPs we broadcast via anycast for this hostname and application.
 - `type` (String) The type of edge IP configuration specified.
 Dynamically allocated edge IPs use Spectrum anycast IPs in accordance with the connectivity you specify.
 Only valid with CNAME DNS names.

 ## Import